sourcegraph/about/handbook/engineering/code-intelligence/goals.md

 ## Goals

-### Grow LSIF adoption and usage reaching [*N<sub>0</sub>*][N0] precise code intel operations a month
+### Expand language support and adoption of precise code intelligence

 Progress on adoption and usage is tracked in our [Looker dashboard](https://sourcegraph.looker.com/dashboards/131).

-**Problem:** By default, users get basic code intel results which are often incorrect for tokens with common names (such as Get).
-This is solved by enabling precise code intel, which gives users faster, 100% accurate results for a definition or reference for a symbol they hover over.
+**Problem:** Adoption of precise code intelligence comes with a cost.
+This cost often exceeds a customers's expectation of the benefits precise code intelligence may provide to their organization.
+Sales, marketing, and the CE teams do not have access to a large open source corpus to demonstrate the possible benefit.

 **Outcome:**

+- Precise code intel reaches [*N<sub>0</sub>*][N0] precise code intel operations a month.
+- CE and Sales have a significant amount of open source repos to showcase and can easily demonstrate the value of setting up precise code intelligence.
+- For languages that are particularly subject to unusual setups and tooling, our indexed open source showcase helps us determine if setup issues are caused by an unusual customer dev environment.

 - Customers are able to easily set up precise code intel for our supported languages.
 - [*N<sub>x</sub>*][Nx] popular open source repos are indexed on Sourcegraph Cloud.
 - Users on Sourcegraph Cloud get precise code intelligence results for the most popular repos in each of the languages we support.
-- CE and Sales have a significant amount of open source repos to showcase and can easily demonstrate the value of setting up precise code intelligence.
-- For languages that are particularly subject to unusual setups and tooling, our indexed open source showcase helps us determine if setup issues are caused by an unusual customer dev environment.
-- Precise code intel reaches [*N<sub>0</sub>*][N0] precise code intel operations a month.

 **Milestones:**